At a glance

 Are these considered standardized tests?

 Yes, kindergarten readiness tests are designed to be given the same way each time they’re administered.
-As with all standardized tests, accommodations are available for children with disabilities, such as hearing impairments and mobility issues.
-Children who have already been identified as having learning and attention issues can get accommodations too.
-In some cases, parents may need to ask for them—because of the child’s young age, testing accommodations may not have been included in the child’s Individualized Educational Program (IEP) or 504 plan.
+As with all standardized tests, are available for children with disabilities, such as hearing impairments and mobility issues.
+Children who have already been identified as having learning and thinking differences can get accommodations too.
+In some cases, parents may need to ask for them—because of the child’s young age, testing accommodations may not have been included in the child’s Individualized Educational Program () or .

 These tests can also be aligned with the new Common Core State Standards.
 These standards are being adopted in many states and include specifics for what students should know by the time they enter kindergarten.